Eltham Hill Curriculum Vision and Principles

 We are a diverse, inclusive and cohesive school community.
 We seek to cultivate a happy and caring community that fosters a culture of excellence where success is celebrated and students are encouraged to aim high and become active contributors to society.

-- Is Broad and balanced.
+- Is broad and balanced.
 It is an ambitious, inspirational and innovative curriculum at all key stages.
 The curriculum allows students to study a range of subjects.
-This provides students with a variety of experiences and ensures the development of a range of skills.
-This is supported by the use of the Eltham Hill learner profile to ensure students can continue to practice and refine these skills.
+This provides opportunities for students to develop deep knowledge through planned learning and a variety of rich experiences that support the development of a range of skills.
+This is supported by the use of the Eltham Hill learner profile to ensure students can continue to practice and refine these skills and our KS3 EHXtra programme is an important element of this.

 - Ensures academic and social progression and is increasingly personalised as our young women move through the key stages.
 Curriculum pathways are offered that provide access, opportunity and challenge for all students.
 All students are expected to make at least expected progress in English and Maths.
-We recognise that without proficiency and confidence in reading, writing, maths and communication, students will find it difficult to access a broad and balanced curriculum and will face barriers to learning and employment.
+We recognise that without proficiency and confidence in reading, writing, maths and communication, students will find it difficult to access a broad and balanced curriculum and will face barriers to learning and employment..
+Our curriculum prioritises the teaching and learning of oracy so that all students can develop their own voice, express their thoughts and opinions and interact with others successfully.
+When children can explain their thinking, they deepen their understanding of all subjects across the curriculum.

 - Has creativity at its heart and this permeates all subjects across the curriculum.
 All students are expected to study at least one creative subject at key stage 4.
 This allows students to hone their skills in a range of areas but also allows students to develop their passions.
 Creative and performing arts enable young people to express and understand themselves and others through a range of formats.
 This supports the physical and mental wellbeing of our students, building their confidence whilst being inspired and challenged.